sampatsk/PredictionEnggV1/README.md

 This process can take some time as there are some delays (time.sleep) purposely added to prevent exceeding token limit of LLMs per minute.

 # Evaluation Metrics
-- TC (top1_acc) - # datasets where LLM predicted Top1 target column exactly matches with the ground-truth target column / total # datasers (i.e. 263)
+- TC (top1_acc) - # datasets where LLM predicted Top1 target column exactly matches with the ground-truth target column / total # datasets (i.e. 263)
-- TC (top3_acc) - # datasets where LLM predicted Top3 target column contains the ground-truth target column / total # datasers (i.e. 263)
+- TC (top3_acc) - # datasets where LLM predicted Top3 target column contains the ground-truth target column / total # datasets (i.e. 263)
-- MLT \| TC (top1_acc) - # datasets where predicted ML task type target column contains the ground-truth target column / total # datasers (i.e. 263)
+- MLT \| TC (top1_acc) - # datasets where predicted ML task type with respect to the top1 predicted target column exactly matches the ground-truth task type / total # datasets (i.e. 263)

 # Results